Protect Yourself and Your Loved Ones

 Types of Influenza Vaccine Available

-The three types of vaccine are inactivated influenza vaccine (IIV), recombinant influenza vaccine (RIV4), and live attenuated influenza vaccine (LAIV4), also known as the nasal-spray flu vaccine.
+The three types of vaccine are inactivated influenza vaccine (IIV4), recombinant influenza vaccine (RIV4), and live attenuated influenza vaccine (LAIV4), also known as the nasal-spray flu vaccine.

 - The inactivated vaccine is made with ‘killed’ virus and given with a needle, usually in the arm.
 Depending on the formation, this flu shot is approved for use in people 6 months of age or older, including healthy people and people with chronic medical conditions.
-The majority of IIV viruses are grown in chicken eggs before being inactivated.
-There is one formulation approved for the 2019-20 season that is grown in mammalian cells before being inactivated.
+The majority of IIV4 viruses are grown in eggs before being inactivated.

 - The recombinant vaccine only includes a specific protein from the influenza virus (hemagglutinin) grown as part of another virus in insect cells.
 This process includes no eggs.

 A number of different manufacturers produce influenza vaccines for the U.S. market.
 Talk with your healthcare provider to determine which vaccine may be best for you.
-Most of the flu vaccines offered for the 2019-20 season are quadrivalent, meaning they protect against four influenza viruses.
-Some seasonal flu vaccines, called trivalent, are formulated to protect against three flu viruses.
-For many vaccine recipients, more than one type or brand of vaccine may be appropriate.
-Where more than one type of vaccine is appropriate and available, VDH and CDC make no preferential recommendation for use of any influenza vaccine product over another.
+The flu vaccines offered for the 2022-23 season are quadrivalent, meaning they protect against four influenza viruses.

-While there are many types of flu viruses, flu vaccine protects against the three or four types of flu viruses that are most likely to be circulating during the current flu season.
+While there are many types of flu viruses, 2022-2023 flu vaccine will protect against the four types of flu viruses that are most likely to be circulating during the current flu season.
+The recommendations for the 2022-2023 season include two updates compared with the recommended composition of last season’s U.S. flu vaccines.
+Both the influenza A(H3N2) and the influenza B(Victoria lineage) vaccine virus components were updated.

 Resources for Healthcare Professionals